brcastel/vspk/README.md

-# VSPK Documentation
+# VSPK

+VSPK is a Python SDK for [Nuage VSP Platform](http://www.nuagenetworks.net/products/virtualized-services-platform/)

-Find out how to use the Nuage Networks' VSP SDK
+Learn how to use it from our [complete documentation](http://nuagenetworks.github.io/vspkdoc/index.html)

 # License